Moving In Together? 15 Relationship-Saving Tips From the Experts

 Concepcion says furniture and the lease agreement are also important topics in case of a breakup.
 “Make sure you both have an understanding as to who will get the furniture, who leaves and who stays in the apartment, do you forfeit the security deposit, and what happens if you’re buying property together and you’re both on the deed.”

-If moving in with your boyfriend means also buying property together or taking out a mortgage, she says you may want to consider hiring an attorney to draft an agreement that can stand up in court.
+If moving in with your boyfriend or girlfriend means also buying property together or taking out a mortgage, she says you may want to consider hiring an attorney to draft an agreement that can stand up in court.

 “Make sure this is an open, honest, and loving conversation,” says Concepcion.

-7. Remember To Make Time for “Me Time.”
+7. Remember To Schedule Some “Me Time”

-Moving in together is an exciting step in a relationship, and you may be tempted to spend all your waking hours with the other person.
+Moving in with your girlfriend or boyfriend is an exciting step in a relationship, and you may be tempted to spend all your waking hours with the other person.
+But it’s still important to maintain your own sense of individuality.
+Renovate a little space that’s all yours, like a reading nook tucked away in a private spot.

 Also, be sure to schedule time away from the other person.